Ras (title): Usage

-Ras (ራስ compare with Arabic Rais or Hebrew Rosh), is a noble title in the Ethiopian Semitic languages.
-It is one of the powerful non-imperial titles.
+In the Ethiopian Empire, ras developed into a high aristocratic and political title in the Ethiopian Semitic languages, and is commonly translated as “duke” or “chief”.
+It was one of the most powerful non-imperial titles, and the combined title Le'ul Ras was borne by senior members of the imperial family and major regional rulers.
 Historian Harold G. Marcus equates the Ras title to a duke; others have compared it to "prince".
 The combined title of Leul Ras (Amharic: ልዑል ራስ) was given to the heads of the cadet branches of the Imperial dynasty, such as the Princes of Gojjam, Tigray, Ras Tafari Makonnen and the Selalle sub-branch of the last reigning Shewan Branch, and meaning "Lord of Lords", the highest title of lord.